 Amazon SES integrates seamlessly with other AWS services, such as Amazon EC2, AWS Elastic Beanstalk, Amazon SNS, and Amazon Route 53.

-AWS recommends Amazon SES as the preferred solution for Amazon EC2 users who need to send email.
+AWS recommends Amazon SES as the preferred email sending service for Amazon EC2 users who need to send email.
 You can add email capabilities to any application running on an EC2 instance, using the AWS Software Development Kits (SDKs) or the Amazon SES API.

 You can easily create an email-enabled application using AWS Elastic Beanstalk with Amazon SES.
 For example, you can write an application that accesses a list of customer addresses, and then uses Amazon SES to send a newsletter to each customer.
 The AWS SDK for Java provides access to the Amazon SES API, so all of your AWS Elastic Beanstalk applications can send email with a simple API call.